JoshBricker30/ENG3/README.md

 ### Assignment Description

 This assignment is meant to imitate the 3rd portion of the modeling part of the Onshape exam, which tests our assembly skills.
-For this model, we had to assemble a functional locking plier, with a focus on having the correct rotation of the
+For this model, we had to assemble a functional locking plier, with a focus on having the correct rotation of the lower jaw.
+A;;

 ### Evidence